Michael Solomon Alexander, the first bishop of Jerusalem (1799-1845)

 Bishop of Jerusalem

 He served in Israel for only four years, but these were years of abundance with many Jews finding their Messiah.
-With his sudden death in the autumn of 1845 there came an end to a life of serving and witnessing of his Lord and Saviour, Jesus Messiah.
+With his sudden death in the autumn of 1845 there came an end to a life of serving and witnessing of the Lord and Saviour, Jesus Messiah.